LaxmanSingh07/BACKEND__PROJECT/README.md

 }
 ```

-- Once you've added your db config as listed above, go to the src folder form your terimal and excute `npx sequelize db:create`
+- Once you've added your db config as listed above, go to the src folder form your terimal and excute `npx sequelize db:create` and then execute

+`npx sequelize db:create`

 ## DB DESIGN
   - Airplane Table